Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 While it is true that Dragon Quest has always appeared on the most popular console of the time, the reasons for this have always varied.
 For DQ 1-6, Nintendo was so dominant that there was no question as to where to put the series.
 For 7 and 8, Enix took a “wait and see” approach before choosing Sony, and released them many years after either Playstation had established their own dominance.
 They took the same approach with 9 and 10, but acted on their move to Nintendo much earlier.

-If there is one truly common thread in the series, it would be that Dragon Quest has always been on the console with the best software support. → [do not click]
+If there is one truly common thread in the series, it would be that Dragon Quest has always been on the console with the best software support. → It might come in handy if you, the master of reading, take it with you.

 Review – Song Summoner